 Our pilot episode's guest was Morgan Spurlock — the man behind Super Size Me and other films.

-At the same time I was producing this show, I was trying to get in touch with the director of one of my favorite comedy films: the first Harold & Kumar.
+At the same time I was producing this show, I was trying to get in touch with the writer-producer behind one of my favorite comedy films: the first Harold & Kumar.

 There was little chance.
 I didn't know him, and it's exceptionally difficult to meet Hollywood directors.
 Let alone get a 1-on-1 lunch.
 It's what everyone wants.